ZeusWPI/planetwars-starterpack/README.md

 It will start up your bot and run the matches you start in your browser.

 You can change the command that runs the bot to your own command by editing the `config.toml` file.

+## Writing your own bot

+Right now the `simple.py` script contains a very minimalistic bot as example.
+It's now your task come up with ideas to make the bot win over you opponent and convert this into code.

 ## FAQ

 > How do I play against other people?